AutoModality/action-package-debian-ros/README.md

 ---

 ## Features
-* Built from ros:melodic base Docker image
+* Build from ros:melodic base Docker image for high integrity slow builds
+* Build from amros-melodic base Docker image for fast builds with pretty good integrity
 * Generates a debian package available for subsequent actions to access (presumably install or deploy)
 * Generates changelog based on the version provided
 * Version can be provided directly